martenscs/account-manager/README.md

      configure the OAuth Client to use an Access Token Manager with an Issuance Criteria that ensures only privileged accounts can get an access token via the OAuth Settings > Access Token Management and OAuth Settings > Access Token Mapping screens (e.g. require the account to have the "admin" entitlement).

+     For example, if the Access Token Manager and mapping were configured to use an LDAP data source 'PingDirectory', that included "ubidEntitlement" in the attribute contract, the following OGNL expression could be used as an Issuance Criteria to limit access (requires Expressions to be enabled):

+     get("ds.PingDirectory.ubidEntitlement").getValues().toString().contains("admin")
 8. Access the sample at the appropriate address and context.